Using Native Libraries

 Debugging Native Code with Visual Studio

-If you're using Visual Studio 2017 or greater, you don't have to modify your project files as described above.
+If you're using Visual Studio 2019 or Visual Studio 2017, you don't have to modify your project files as described above.
 You can build and debug C++ inside your Xamarin.Android solution by adding a project reference to a C++ Dynamic Shared Library (Android) project.